 The two near tragedies apparently did not cure him.
 When he was reminded of them he laughed them off.
 He continued to hunt in his usual manner.
-Such apparent unconcern led his leaders to say sadly, "There will leaders to say sadly, "There will come a day when Timothy will not return" not return.
+Such apparent unconcern led his leaders to say sadly, "There will come a day when Timothy will not return."

-Out on the ice one day, in the presence of another hunter.
-Timothy Oomittuk noticed a likely spot to hunt and he said, "I want to get over there and There might be some seals
+Out on the ice one day, in the presence of another hunter, Timothy Oomittuk noticed a likely spot to hunt and he said, "I want to get over there and see.
+There might be some seals there."

-there."

 "It's too dangerous.

-The ice You shouldn't try it.
+You shouldn't try it.
 The ice is too thin," said his companion.

 Timothy smiled and stepped on the ice.
-The distance be-tween firm and solid ice was around 75 yards.
+The distance between firm and solid ice was around 75 yards.
 He crossed it and went beyond for some time but didn't get anything.
 To get back, he had to cross the same thin ice.
 Each step caused it to undulate under his weight.
-With apparent elation he said, "That was exciting!
+With apparent elation, he said, "That was exciting!"